SkafteNicki/dtu_mlops/s1_development_environment/command_line.md

 1. Start by opening a terminal.

 2. To navigate inside a terminal, we rely on the `cd` command and `pwd` command.
 Make sure you know how to go back and forth in your file system.
-HINT: try [tab-completion](https://en.wikipedia.org/wiki/Command-line_completion) to save some time.
+(1)
+    { .annotate }

+    1. :man_raising_hand: Your terminal should support
+        [tab-completion](https://en.wikipedia.org/wiki/Command-line_completion) which can help finish commands for you!

 3. The `ls` command is important when we want to know the content of a folder.
 Try to use the command, and also try it with the additional option `-l`.
 What does it show?